 Degree Works is a web-based tool that will help undergraduate students plan their path to graduation.
 Degree Works brings Western Michigan University degree requirements and completed coursework together to give a complete view of progress toward degree completion.

-If you are using the new goWMU, log in with your Bronco NetID and password at go.wmich.edu.
+Log in to goWMU with your Bronco NetID and password at go.wmich.edu.

 - Click the "Apps" navigation item in the top menu bar.